EmrD/JArduino/README.markdown

 > JArduinoEthernet does not need  JArduino.serial maven dependency, don't forget to remove it if you want to **use JArduino from an Android application** for instance.

-You Can can now use the JArduino constructor to configure the IP of your device.
+You can now use the JArduino constructor to configure the IP of your device.
 Don't forget to set the communication module to ethernet:

 ```java
 JArduino arduino = new BlinkEthernet(ip, JArduinoCom.Ethernet)